TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Index.rst

 See :ref:`introduction` for an introduction to TypoScript and Templating.

-TypoScript templates mainly consist of the Constants and the Setup field.
+TypoScript templates mainly consist of the :guilabel:`Constants` and the :guilabel:`Setup` field.
-Each template can include other (static) templates, which can again define values in their own Constants and Setup fields.
+Each template can include other (static) templates, which can again define values in their own :guilabel:`Constants` and :guilabel:`Setup` fields.

-The TypoScript template configuration can be viewed and edited in the **WEB > Template** module.
+The TypoScript template configuration can be viewed and edited in the :guilabel:`WEB > Template` module.